szczepanskimichal/CLI-aplikacja/readme.md

-Description:
+# Description:

 CLI Contacts Manager is a simple Command Line Interface (CLI) that allows you to manage a list of contacts.
 The application supports basic contact operations such as displaying a list, adding a new contact, removing a contact, and fetching contact details based on an identifier.

-Project Structure:
+# Project Structure:

 ![Zrzut ekranu 5](galleri/nodeIndex5.png.png)

-Gallery
+# Gallery

+We receive and output the entire contact list in the form of a table (console.log)
 ![Zrzut ekranu 1](galleri/nodeIndex1.png)

+We recive contact by id
 ![Zrzut ekranu 2](galleri/nodeIndex2.png)

+Add contact
 ![Zrzut ekranu 3](galleri/nodeIndex3.png)

+We delete the contact
 ![Zrzut ekranu 4](galleri/nodeIndex4.png)

-Installation:
+# Installation:

 Include instructions on how to install the necessary dependencies, if any.
 If there are specific node modules or packages required, mention how to install them using npm.